SaidNivek/Game_Glutton/README.md

 Either logged in or not:
 - Browse popluar games, displaying their images, name, rating
 - Click on a game and see a detailed view of that game's information
-- Search for a game by name and have it and similarly named games display on the screen (If I type 'Cat' I should get Catan, Catacombms, etc.)
+- Search for a game by name and have it and similarly named games display on the screen (If I type 'Cat' I should get Catan, Catacombs, etc.)
 - Access an About page that has informatiom about me, my love of board games, my game collection, and where to find my LinkedIn / GitHub

 If not logged in: